MoritzBaldauf/Bachelor_Thesis_Code/README.md

 -> In the current code, I simply removed them

-2. I used simple moving averages for 7,14,30 days when working with the revenue values in the Granger test
+2. I used simple moving averages for 7,14,30 days when working with the revenue values in the Granger Test

 -> What is your opinion/is there something I should consider